Transgender rights in New Zealand: Cultural discrimination

 Discrimination on the basis of gender identity can also be cultural discrimination, as in New Zealand, several cultures have a history of differences in gender identity.
 Transgender Māori people — tangata ira tane (male who was born female), and whakawahine, hinehi, and hinehua (female who was born male) – were observed by the first European explorers to New Zealand.
 Cultures which accept transgender people can create positive environments for their members to determine their own gender identity.
 Transgender people from these communities may be aware of the potential to transition earlier, and may be less likely to require or desire genital surgery.
 However, there are also general concerns that Māori patients have reduced health access and receive fewer referrals and medical tests.

 Discrimination in the workplace

 Discrimination in the workplace particularly relates to access to employment, job retention and safety in the workplace.
 An inability to find a job can cause financial difficulties, but also can cause a person to feel disconnected from the world.
 Transgender people have reported harassment, violations of privacy, and unfair dismissals at the workplace.

 In light of the findings of the Human Rights Commission, the Department of Labour has issued a guide to transgender people in the workplace.
 It specifies that unless gender identity affects the ability to perform a job, employers or prospective employers are not permitted to ask if a person is transgender.
-Discrimination in the workplace on the basis of gender identity can be referred to the Human Rights Commission.
+Discrimination in the workplace on the basis of gender identity is prohibited by the Human Rights Act and can be referred to the Human Rights Commission.